 Term 4 ( January – April) On campus Project or an Industry Internship

 Work Integrated Learning Coordinator

-WIL Coordinator, Master of Applied Computing
+Victoria Wert, WIL Coordinator, Computer Science, MSc. in Computer Science and Master of Applied Computing